 Urban development

-The construction of new housing and the expansion of rail-based public transport are under way, but there is also a need for more workplaces, schools, pre-schools, cultural venues, sports halls, and footpaths and cycling paths.
+Above all, new housing is being built and rail-based public transport is being expanded, but there is also a need for more workplaces, schools, preschools, cultural venues, sports halls, and pedestrian and bicycle paths.
+However, urban development is not only about building new structures but also about developing and preserving what already exists.

 Real Estate Department